-The table below sets out information about significant unobservable inputs used at 31 December, 2018 and 31 December, 2017 in measuring financial instruments categorized as level 3 in the fair value hierarchy
+The table below sets out information about significant unobservable inputs used at 30 June, 2019 and 31 December, 2018 in measuring financial instruments categorized as level 3 in the fair value hierarchy

-Type of financial instrument Fair values at 31 December, 2018 Valuation technique Significant unobservable input Range of estimates (average) for unobservable inputs Fair value measurement sensitivity to unobservable inputs Unquoted N49.76 billion Equity DCF -Discount rate.
-Risk premium of 11.50 A significant increase in equity model. -Estimate cash -12.50% above risk-free the risk premium above investment flow. interest rate the risk rate would result (3.01%) (31 Dec.
-2017:14.08- in a lower fair value.
-15.08% (14.58%) above risk A significant increase in free rate (2.38%)) 5-year the CAGR of cash flow Compound Annual Growth would result in a higher Rate (CAGR) of cash flow of fair value 8-9% (15.20%) (December 2017: 16- 17% (16.96%))
+Type of financial instrument Valuation technique Significant unobservable input Range of estimates (average) for unobservable inputs Fair value measurement sensitivity to unobservable inputs Unquoted equity investment N50.10 billion Equity DCF model. -Discount rateEstimate cash flow.
+Risk premium of 16.50-17.00% above risk-free interest rate (2.32%) (31 Dec.
+2018:11.50 - 12.50% above risk free rate (3.01%)) 5-year Compound Annual Growth Rate (CAGR) of cash flow of 11.5-12.5% (12.2%) (December 2018: 8-9% (15.20%)) A significant increase in the risk premium above the risk rate would result in a lower fair value.
+A significant increase in the CAGR of cash flow would result in a higher fair value